Welcome to Tikal's Flutter Workshop

 void main() => runApp(MyApp());

-flutter run -d all
+flutter run -d all What you will do here

 Create The HomePage

-4. Open the home_page.dart file, create the HomePage class, extends StatelessWidget, override the build()method and return a Container()
+lib folder, create a new pages package pages package, create home_page packagehome_page package, create a new home_page.dart filehome_page.dart file, create the HomePage class, extends StatelessWidget, override the build()method and return a Container()//home_page.dart

 import 'package:flutter/material.dart';